 The study of the external consultant on the position of the total remuneration of the Chief Executive Officer and the Chief Financial Officer established that the remuneration policy of the Corporation is below the market in regard to the Chief Executive Officer and the Chief Financial Officer.
-The 2018 adjustments re-established the management salaries at comparable level with average peers' market in 2015 dollars value.
+The 2018 adjustments re-established the management salaries at a comparable level with average peers' market at 2015 dollar value.